Natsec/flawless-hedgehog/README.md

 - Hiding the Apache version on error pages
 - Hiding the Apache version in HTTP response headers
 - Disabling the Etag response header

+## Version of Apache tested
+The script has been tested on the following versions of Apache:
+- 2.blabla

+## Disclaimer
+Because it is intended to add a first layer of security rapidly, the script avoid making too complex changes that could interfer with upcomming modifications of your configuration, or system settings.
+As it dont go deep in the hardening process, the script cant be trusted to make your server "flawless", although it should be enough for a first pass in the process of making your web server more secure.